 The Studio area has two separate 2-D labs, one for painting and one for drawing.
 Each has 24-7 access for art students each quarter.
 This allows students to work after hours and on weekends.
 Both studios have natural light, as well as accessible artificial spotlights for multi-day still-life projects.

-The 3D area has a sculpture yard with welding equipment, as well as a full woodshop for current student use.
+The 3D area has an outdoor sculpture yard with student work stations, as well as welding equipment.
+The sculpture yard is also where the kilns for ceramics are housed.
 The Ceramics lab is filled with natural light and space for students to explore clay.
 Classes learn to work with potter wheels, as well as the art of glazing and firing their work.
 The days that the sculpture area is open for student use can be found here.

 The Project Room: